JustAStudentAI/NeuralNetwork/README.md

 ### What initialization is used?
 He initialization is used.
 It helps avoid diminishing or exploding gradients during training by ensuring that the variance of the outputs of each layer remains controlled, thus making the network more likely to learn effectively.
-Note: This was a random choice to use HE; multiplying by .05 instead would result in a ~2% loss of accuracy compared to HE initialization.

 More information: https://openaccess.thecvf.com/content_iccv_2015/papers/He_Delving_Deep_into_ICCV_2015_paper.pdf
 <br>